-One of my favorites of all time is the zuppa toscana soup from Olive Garden.
-Oh.Em.Gee Good…
+One of my favorites of all time is the Zuppa Toscana soup from Olive Garden.

 But then I stopped eating pork and I could no longer indulge in my favorite soup.
 The chicken gnocchi is a good second option though.
-Cause really Olive Garden has something good for all of us.
+And if that is more your speed, I have a Copycat Chicken Gnocchi soup recipe for you too.
+Cause really Olive Garden has a good soup for all of us.
 I just love LOVE Love Olive Garden soups.

 Life has changed.
 And for the good my friends.
 At least in my kitchen.
 Which is really all I can focus on because the rest of the happenings are way too overwhelming.
-Ya girl has found a soup that tastes just like zuppa toscana.
+Ya girl has made a soup that tastes just like Zuppa Toscana.